tomaspm98/CG1/project/README.md

 - In theory, both the eggs and the nest are drawn right on top of the flat terrain surface ($y=-60$), however, in the case of the eggs, they may clip slightly into the terrain due to their random rotations.

 #### Subpoint 2 - Catching and Dropping Eggs
-- The bird may attempt to grab an egg at any time, but is only able to drop the egg if in the vicinity of the nest, after which the egg is dropped from the bird's feet in a parabolic arc ([Section 7]()) towards the base of the nest.
+- The bird may attempt to grab an egg at any time, but is only able to drop the egg if in the vicinity of the nest, after which the egg is dropped from the bird's feet in a parabolic arc (see [Point 7](#point-7---additional-development)) towards the base of the nest.

 ### Point 6 - Integration of Trees
 #### Subpoint 1 - Billboard Creation